RHIT-CSSE/csse304/Homework/Assignment_10/Readme.md

 the if semantics.
 It should feel pretty wild - here we have a language with nothing but lambda (like literally no other constructs but lambda) and we can build our own if statements.
-I won't show you how but hopefully can see how from there things like not and or are very straightforward.
+I won't show you how but hopefully can see how other boolean functions (e.g. and or) are possible once if exists.

 Ok now write a function (convert-ifs IfExp) that converts an